This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Availability: To learn about opportunities for paid work, you’ll need to create a profile.
 You can reach out to the support team from the “contact us” section of your profile.

-I’m not sure how much money you can make on R3ciprocity, but it’s a great platform to hone your proofreading skills by helping others.
+I’m not sure how much you can make on R3ciprocity, but it’s a great platform for honing your proofreading skills by helping others.
 And if you need someone to proofread your writing, you can use your credits.

 Here’s a brief video from Dave showing how things work on his site.